Ubol Ratana: Marriage and family

-While studying at university, Ubol Ratana dated an American, Peter Ladd Jensen.
+While studying at university, Ubol Ratana dated an American, Peter Ladd Jensen (b.
+1951), then a fellow student at the Massachusetts Institute of Technology.
 The palace discovered this, and her parents strongly opposed their relationship.
-The princess refused to conform to their wishes; on 25 July 1972, she married Jensen.
+The princess refused to conform to their wishes; on 19 August 1972, she married Jensen at All Saints Episcopal Church (San Diego, California).

-According to Paul M. Handley's biography of Bhumibol, the king became furious at Ubol Ratana and stripped her of her royal title.
-Ubol Ratana made many attempts to ask her father to reinstate her royal title before and after her permanent return to Thailand, but the king never relented.
+According to Paul M. Handley's biography of Bhumibol, the King became furious at Ubol Ratana and stripped her of her royal title.
+Ubol Ratana made many attempts to ask her father to reinstate her royal title before and after her permanent return to Thailand, but the King never relented.

-The princess lived in the United States with her husband for over 26 years and took the name "Mrs. Julie Jensen".
+The princess lived in the United States with her husband for over 26 years and took the name "Mrs. Julie Jensen" (previously "Miss Julie Mahidol").
 After years of rumoured marital problems, they divorced in 1998.
 Ubol Ratana and her children continued to reside in San Diego until 2001, when they returned to Thailand.

 The couple had three children, two daughters and a son, all born in the United States: